frequently asked questions

 Is there financial aid?

 Though availability of financial aid differs somewhat from year to year, students typically receive some amount as a grant or scholarship.
-Stafford and Perkins loans are available through Oneonta for the remaining tuition and expenses.
+Stafford and Perkins loans are available through SUNY Oneonta for the remaining tuition and expenses.

 Are there graduate assistantships?